-As such, the only way to provide you with this information in an accurate and consistent manner would be to individually examine each and every report for all Theft offences, including all theft categories, such as Housebreaking etc. for the time period requested, to establish whether the property stolen was a dog and subsequently, the breed of dog.
+As such, the only way to provide you with this information in an accurate and consistent manner would be to individually examine each and every report for all Theft offences, including all theft categories, such as Housebreaking etc. for the time period requested, to establish whether a pet or animal is listed as being stolen.

-As illustrated by our Published Statistics, this would involve case by case assessment of thousands of crime reports, and as such this is an exercise which I estimate would far exceed the fee regulations set out in the Act
+As illustrated by our Published Statistics, this would involve case by case assessment of thousands of crime reports, and as such this is an exercise which I estimate would far exceed the fee regulations set out in the Act.